awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53recoveryreadiness-resourceset-dnstargetresource.md

 # AWS::Route53RecoveryReadiness::ResourceSet DNSTargetResource<a name="aws-properties-route53recoveryreadiness-resourceset-dnstargetresource"></a>

-A component for DNS/routing control readiness checks, used when `ResourceSet` `ResourceSetType` is set to `AWS::Route53RecoveryReadiness::DNSTargetResource`\.
+A component for DNS/routing control readiness checks\.

 ## Syntax<a name="aws-properties-route53recoveryreadiness-resourceset-dnstargetresource-syntax"></a>